-Generally, we cover drugs filled at an out-of-network pharmacy only when you are not able to use an in-network pharmacy.
-To help you, we have in-network pharmacies outside of our service area where you can get your prescriptions filled as a member of our plan.
-If you cannot use an in-network pharmacy, here are the circumstances when we would cover prescriptions filled at an out-of-network pharmacy:
+Generally, we cover drugs filled at an out-of-network pharmacy only when you are not able to use a network pharmacy.
+To help you, we have network pharmacies outside of our service area where you can get your prescriptions filled as a member of our plan.
+Please check first with Customer Service to see if there is a network pharmacy nearby.
+You will most likely be required to pay the difference between what you pay for the drug at the out-of-network pharmacy and the cost that we would cover at an innetwork pharmacy.

+Here are the circumstances when we would cover prescriptions filled at an out-of-network pharmacy:
-When you travel outside your Part D plan's service area and you are unable to access an in-network pharmacy because:

-- You run out of or lose your covered Part D drug(s). - You become ill and need a covered Part D drug. - When you cannot obtain a covered Part D drug in a timely manner within your service area. - When you must fill a prescription for a covered Part D drug in a timely manner, and that particular covered Part D drug is not regularly stocked at an accessible in-network retail or mail-order pharmacy. - When you get a covered Part D drug from an out-of-network institution-based pharmacy (such as a hospital pharmacy) while you are a patient and cannot get your medications filled at an in-network pharmacy.
-For example, you are a patient in: - o An emergency department - o A provider-based clinic - o An outpatient surgery - o Another outpatient setting - During a Federal disaster or other public health emergency where you are evacuated or otherwise displaced from your place of residence and you cannot reasonably be expected to obtain covered Part D drugs at an in-network pharmacy.
+- When you travel outside your Part D plan's service area and you are unable to access an in-network pharmacy because: - You run out of or lose your covered Part D drug(s). - You become ill and need a covered Part D drug. - When you cannot obtain a covered Part D drug in a timely manner within your service area. - When you must fill a prescription for a covered Part D drug in a timely manner, and that particular covered Part D drug is not regularly stocked at an accessible in-network retail or mail-order pharmacy. - When you get a covered Part D drug from an out-of-network institution-based pharmacy (such as a hospital pharmacy) while you are a patient and cannot get your medications filled at an in-network pharmacy.
+For example, you are a patient in: - An emergency department - A provider-based clinic - An outpatient surgery - Another outpatient setting

+During a Federal disaster or other public health emergency where you are evacuated or otherwise displaced from your place of residence and you cannot reasonably be expected to obtain covered Part D drugs at an innetwork pharmacy.